Advice

 4. Managed Funds — Diversify investments for regular income and potential growth.

-5. Dividend Stocks — Invest in high-dividend stocks for consistent income and growth potential.
+5. Dividend Stocks — Invest in high-dividend stocks for consistent income and growth potential

 What is the usual life expectancy for retirement?

 The length of your retirement depends on many things, like your age group, how healthy you are, your lifestyle choices, and even your family history.
+In Australia, on average, guys usually enjoy their retirement until about 83, while ladies often have a few more years, typically around 85

 Does the age pension make a difference in the amount I need?

-Government benefits like the Age Pension can significantly impact the amount you need for retirement.
+Other government benefits like the Age Pension can significantly impact the amount you need for retirement.
 They provide essential financial support and reduce the overall savings requirement to maintain a comfortable lifestyle during retirement.

 It's important to understand your likely eligibility and entitlement to Age Pension when you are undertaking your retirement planning.